Munich: Postwar

+Olympiapark was the main venue for the 1972 Olympic Games and also hosted the 1974 FIFA World Cup final.

 Munich hosted the 1972 Summer Olympics.
-After winning the bid in 1966 the Mayor of Munich Hans-Jochen Vogel accelerated the construction of the U-Bahn subway and the S-Bahn metropolitan commuter railway.
-In May 1967 the construction work began for a new U-Bahn line connecting the city with the Olympic Park.
+After winning the bid in 1966 the Mayor of Munich, Hans-Jochen Vogel, accelerated the construction of the U-Bahn subway and the S-Bahn metropolitan commuter railway.
+In May 1967 the construction work began for a new U-Bahn line connecting the city with the Olympic Park (Olympiapark).
 The Olympic Park subway station was built near the BMW Headquarters and the line was completed in May 1972, three months before the opening of the 1972 Summer Olympics.
 Shortly before the opening ceremony, Munich also inaugurated a sizable pedestrian priority zone between Karlsplatz and Marienplatz.
-In 1970 the Munich city council released funds so that the iconic gothic facade and Glockenspiel of the New City Hall (Neues Rathaus) could be restored.
+In 1970 the Munich city council released funds so that the gothic facade and Glockenspiel of the New City Hall (Neues Rathaus) could be restored.
 During the 1972 Summer Olympics 11 Israeli athletes were murdered by Palestinian terrorists in the Munich massacre, when gunmen from the Palestinian "Black September" group took hostage members of the Israeli Olympic team.

-The most deadly militant attack the Federal Republic of Germany has ever witnessed was the Oktoberfest bombing.
-The attack was eventually blamed on militant Neo-Nazism.
+In 1974, the FIFA World Cup final was held at the Olympic Stadium.